List of Empowered characters: Homunculoid

-Homunculoid is a posthuman male member of the Superhomeys superhero group.
-Homunculoid's powers have not been explicitly defined, but he seems to possess enhanced senses, perhaps due to his enlarged facial features and oversized hands, which appear similar to a sensory homunculus figure, which represents the density of sensory nerves in parts of the body.
-In particular, when the Superhomeys attempted to ambush Willy Pete in his hideout he could tell the burn marks on the floor were fresh and was able to smell Willy Pete's presence before he actually appeared.
+Homunculoid is a posthuman male member of the Superhomeys.
+Homunculoid's powers have not been explicitly defined, but he seems to possess enhanced senses, perhaps due to his enlarged facial features and oversized hands.
+Homunculoid was killed during the ambush on Willy Pete.

-Through psychic insights revealed by the super heroine Mindfuck, Homunculoid was revealed to be a womanizer and had sexual interest in Ninjette.

-Homunculoid was incinerated in the Superhomeys' attempt to capture Willy Pete.

 Jugganaut

-Jugganaut is a female, costumed heroine whose outfit intentionally draws attention to her large breasts.
+Jugganaut is a heroine whose outfit intentionally draws attention to her large breasts.
 Jugganaut was shown briefly being interviewed at the Caped Justice Awards.
-Previous to that, she was referenced by Emp as an example of a female hero that tries to capitalize on her sexual appeal.
+Previous to that, she was referenced by Emp as an example of a female hero who tries to capitalize on her sexual appeal.

 Makro

-Makro is a female, costumed heroine wearing a slightly armored jumpsuit, and wielding some degree of superstrength and endurance, hosting the Superdirty Jobs show on the HeroNET.
-As such, she is tasked to find the heroes doing the less glamorous jobs, away from the limelight (from mere steel workers tasked with the manufacture of enhanced materials to hunters of exotic/alien species), telling of their exploits to the large public.
-Her name is a play on the name of Mike Rowe, the host of real-life series Dirty Jobs.
+Makro is a female, costumed heroine wearing a slightly armored jumpsuit, and wielding some degree of superstrength and enduranc.
+She hosts the Superdirty Jobs show on the HeroNET.
+As such, she is tasked to find the heroes doing less glamorous jobs, away from the limelight (from mere steel workers tasked with the manufacture of enhanced materials to hunters of exotic/alien species), telling of their exploits to the large public.